gkprasanth/Appointment_Booking_GMT/README.md

 - Create a MySQL database and import the schema provided in the `database_schema.sql` file.

 4. Set up environment variables:
-- Create a `.env` file in the `backend` directory and configure it with your database connection details, Google Calendar API credentials, and email service credentials.
+- Create a `.env` file in the `server` directory and configure it with your database connection details, Google Calendar API credentials, and email service credentials.

 5. Start the backend server: with cmd ### npm start